 Say you have a special tea set passed down from your grandmother – that’s something you’d want to ensure you get to keep if your relationship ends.
 Ditto a property left to you as an inheritance.
 A prenup helps spell these things out, right from the start.

 We suggest you discuss a prenup as soon as you realise you want to make a long term commitment to each other.
 Once you’ve both agreed in principle to the process, get legal help as soon as possible.

-Contacting Out Agreements (Prenups) are becoming more popular.
-If you are not sure if you need one, the best way forward is to give us a call and let’s discuss your circumstances.
+Contacting Out Agreements (prenups) are becoming more common in NZ.
+It’s beneficial for both parties in terms of knowing where they stand if things don’t work out.
+If you are not sure whether you need one, give us a call and let’s discuss your circumstances, confidentially.